Rosewater (video game): Reception

 Adventure Gamers gave the game a glowing, five-star review, calling it a "modern classic...an experience that players will remember long after the game is over."
 RPGFan called it an "excellent Western point-and-click adventure," noting "minor bugs" and a "linear quest" as cons but concluding it was an "excellent Western point-and-click adventure."

+The game was nominated for "Best Performance" in the 2025 IndieCade Festival.